NYULibraries/ichabod/CONTRIBUTING.md

 #Continuous Integration

 Testing over and over again is a pain, make someone else do it.
-Continuous Integration is a bliss because someone else is doign the testing.
+Continuous Integration is a bliss because someone else is doing the testing.
 Continuous Integration is constantly hammering our code with quality control metrics in hopes that we churn out better code.
 The core of this is our tests, but code coverage and quality are all part of Continous Integration.

 We use two methods of testing in our Continuous Integration suite.
 The open, public one is [Travis](https://travis-ci.org/NYULibraries/ichabod), which builds our project and runs our tests.
 The closed, private one is Jenkins, which builds our projects, runs our tests, and deploys for us if everything passes.
 Everytime you make a Git commit, Jenkins will run it and see if it passes, emailing you if it failed.
 Likewise, Travis will do the same.
 The difference is Jenkins will also deploy, allowing you to see the changes you made.